 Hey folks, Valkor here.
-I know I'm supposed to be writing post CES shit, but this couldn't be helped and I wanted to get this review up ASAP.
-So I'm sitting at home resting my mojo after a long weekend and what should pop up on the screen?
-A preview for a film called "Taken” which stars Liam Neeson (Qui-Gon Jinn) and Famke Janssen (Jean Grey… yeah I’m a geek).
+I know I'm supposed to be writing post-CES shit, but this couldn't be helped and I wanted to get this review up ASAP.
+So I'm sitting at home, resting my mojo after a long weekend, and what should pop up on the screen?
+A preview for a film called "Taken", which stars Liam Neeson (Qui-Gon Jinn) and Famke Janssen (Jean Grey from X-Men).
 Once I read the title, a chord was struck in me.
 Why does this movie sound so familiar?
 I was suddenly washed over with excitement.
-Through my many new sources I've developed in the industry, I recalled someone sent me a screener of the film.
+Through my many new sources that I've developed in the industry, I recalled someone sent me a screener of the film of the same name.
 But I passed it off as something just so-so.
-But damn the preview looked so good that I ran to the Val-pile, rummaged through it and saw the title "Taken" staring up at me, laughing at me, mocking me "ha, ha you had me for a month and didn't even know it!”
-Well now that I've watched it, I have to say this: Taken is first big hit, must see film for 2009.
+But damn the preview looked so good that I dove into the Val-pile and saw the title "Taken" staring up at me, laughing at me, mocking me "ha, ha you had me for a month and didn't even know it".
+Well now that I've finally watched it, I have to say this: Taken is the first big hit, must see film for 2009.

 The story of Taken is simple: Liam Neeson plays Bryan Mills, a former CIA spy and "Preventionist" now retired and trying to build up a relationship with his daughter, Kim (Maggie Grace).
 Mom, Lenore (Janssen) is remarried to this rich mogul and does her best to limit what Bryan can say/do around their daughter.
 One day Kim tells dad that she wants to go to Paris with her friend, but Bryan tells her no 1) she's too young and 2) the world isn't safe.
-Mom and daughter object, so of course Dad also agrees with a few conditions.
-And we all know from the commercial what happens; the daughter is kidnapped by Albanians and it's up to Bryan, utilizing his skills to get her back.
-There are no major or crazy plot twists to the story, but what you get is a lot of action with Liam showing off some crazy moves torturing the bad guys until they spill their guts to the whereabouts of his daughter, all leading up to a tepid finale, ending on an "awwwww… isn't that nice?”
-Yea… like that.
+Mom and daughter object, so, of course, Dad also agrees with a few conditions.
+And we all know from the commercial what happens; the daughter is kidnapped by Albanians.
+And now it's up to Bryan, utilizing his "unique set of skills" to get her back.
+There are no major or crazy plot twists to the story, but what you get is a lot of action, with Liam showing off some crazy moves, torturing the bad guys until they spill their guts to the whereabouts of his daughter.
+And it all leads up to a tepid finale, ending on an "awwwww, isn't that nice?" kind of note.

-I think towards the end of the film, the producers/directors thought Liam was getting off a bit too easy as he kicks a lot of ass, yet doesn't get a scratch on him.
-His moves are just too damn good.
-He should've gotten punched in the face or stabbed at least one time before the finale.
+I think towards the end of the film, the producers/directors thought Liam was getting off a bit too easy as he kicks so much ass, yet he doesn't get a scratch on him until the end.
+Sure he has some amazing moves, but he should've gotten punched in the face or stabbed at least once before the finale.
 It's forgivable and really it's nitpicking, but it would have also bumped up the suspense level a notch or two.

-Jan 30th is when the film will be released and by the previews alone it looks to do well at the box office.
-But I wanna do my part to ensure that this film is given a proper audience.
-If you want a film full of suspense, exploding with action and loads of fun then "Taken" is definitely the one to see, accept no substitutes.
-Out of TOV 5 stars, I'm giving "Taken" 4.5 and it’s been Valkor tested, TOV approved.
+Jan 30th is when "Taken" gets a release.
+And by the previews alone, it looks like it will do well at the box office.
+But I would like to do my part to ensure that this film is given a proper audience.
+If you want a film full of suspense, exploding with action, and one that's loads of fun, then "Taken" is definitely the one to check out.
+So, out of TOV 5 stars, I'm giving "Taken" 4.5 stars.